algorithm-helper/algorithm-helper/cms/assets/information/privacy-policy.md

 ## Section 2 - Use of Data

-Algorithmica uses the collected data for various purposes:
+Algorithm Helper uses the collected data for various purposes:

 - To provide and maintain the Service
 - To notify you about changes to our Service